-The adoption of the Jay Treaty by the Washington administration in 1795 angered the French, who viewed the new United States as siding with the English.
-While President, George Washington attempted to replace James Monroe (who was sympathetic to the French Revolution) as minister to France with Charles Pinckney, whom the French refused to accept.
-In the fall of 1796, the French government began to allow French ships to seize and search neutral American ships for supposed contraband that would benefit England.
-As relations between the two countries worsened in the late spring of 1797, President John Adams sent a special delegation to Paris consisting of Elbridge Gerry and John Marshall to join with the American ambassador to France, Charles Cotesworth Pinckney to negotiate a new treaty that would replace the 1778 American-French Treaty of Amity and Commerce that the two nations signed in the midst of the American Revolution.
+In the fall of 1796, the French government began to allow French ships to seize and search neutral American ships for supposed contraband that would benefit Britain.
+As relations between the two countries worsened in the late spring of 1797, President John Adams sent a special delegation to Paris.
+Elbridge Gerry and John Marshall joined the American ambassador to France, Charles Cotesworth Pinckney to negotiate a new treaty that would replace the 1778 American-French Treaty of Amity and Commerce that the two nations signed in the midst of the American Revolution.

-When the diplomats arrived in Paris in October 1797, the French foreign minister Charles Maurice de Talleyrand-Perigord granted the group only a short fifteen minute meeting and then left them with three French officials named Jean Hottenguer, Pierre Bellamy, and Lucien Hauteval.
+When the diplomats arrived in Paris in October 1797, the French foreign minister Charles Maurice de Talleyrand-Perigord granted the group only a short fifteen-minute meeting and then left them with three French officials named Jean Hottenguer, Pierre Bellamy, and Lucien Hauteval.
 The three officials became popularly known as X, Y, and Z, respectively according to how the American negotiators labeled their French counterparts when sending messages back to Washington, D.C.
-The French asked that a large bribe, over a quarter of a million dollars, be given before negotiations even began.
+The French demanded a large bribe, over a quarter of a million dollars, be given before negotiations even began.
 The American officials refused and when further talks failed the Americans returned home in the spring of 1798.

 Bibliography: